efekt/Alice/README.md

   - Minecraft (server status)
 - SpamLevel (counting messages sent by users + levels system)
 - Customizable (enable/disable any command on a server)
-- NSFW images and gifs

 and more

 ## Commands

-You can check all of the available commands on [wiki](https://github.com/efekt/Alice/wiki/Commands) or by accessing `<help` command after inviting her.
+You can check all of the available commands on our [wiki](https://github.com/efekt/Alice/wiki/Commands) or by accessing `<help` command after inviting Alice.

-## Using Alice bot:
+## Using the Alice bot:
 You can invite her just by clicking [here](https://discordapp.com/api/oauth2/authorize?client_id=537011515014774785&scope=bot&permissions=3533888).

 ## Dependencies: